 Who Can You Sue for a Bus Accident?

 The bus driver’s actions may have contributed to your accident.
 However, road conditions, weather, malfunctioning bus parts, and other problems could have also played a part in the collision.
 The bus company itself may even be at fault.
+Our attorneys can help you determine who you should include as a party in your claim.
+This could be:

 The Bus Driver